bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     ![](../images/queryopt/f1-2.png)

-    **Explanation**: The _table scan_ is the same, and after that, there is still a need for sorting - without any index it is a separate stage.
+    **Explanation**: The _table scan_ is the same, and after that, there is still a need for sorting - without any index, it is a separate stage.

 ## Exercise 2 (2p)